olamilekan000/vuex-examples/README.md

 # Simple Todo

-> A Simple Todo implementation with Vuex
+> A Simple FireStore implementation with Vuex